FlynnLeeGit/vue-router-plus/readme.md

 - only effect in `history` mode

-### router.beforeEach add queryOptions
+### queryOptions

-typed query options in router meta
+typed query options in routes config meta

 routes.js